ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 proxy an IPv4 address (192.0.2.200) and a split-tunnel route to the branch office network (192.0.2.0/24).
 This allows hosts on both networks to communicate with each other, and allows the IP proxy to perform maintenance on legacy hosts in the branch office.
+Note that IP proxying endpoints will decrement the IP Hop Count (or TTL) when encapsulating forwarded packets, so protocols that require that field be set to 255 will not function.

 ~~~
 [[ From Client ]]             [[ From IP Proxy ]]